LIFE IN CHRIST

 o Nehphesh is not translated soul 798 times.

-Of the 473 times nehphesh is translated “soul” in the King James Version, it was removed 401 times in the New International Version.
+o Of the 473 times nehphesh is translated “soul” in the King James Version, it was translated soul 401 less times in the New International Version.

-Nehphesh is translated in the King James Version into about 40 words; one Hebrew word is translated (or mistranslated) into nouns, pronouns, verbs, adjectives, adverbs, etc. Of 870 times nehphesh is used in the Hebrew it was changed into many words by the translators of many versions, changed as they chose to, and all choosing many times to translate it difference even when it is used two or more times in the same passage.
-By today’s meaning of “soul” and “life” they means two completely difference things; “soul” and “life” are not synonymous.
+Nehphesh is translated in the King James Version into about 40 words; one Hebrew word is translated (or mistranslated) into nouns, pronouns, verbs, adjectives, adverbs, etc. Of 870 times nehphesh is used in the Hebrew it was changed into many words by the translators of many versions, changed as they chose to, and all choosing many times to translate the same word difference even when this word is used two or more times in the same passage the same Hebrew word is translated into two English words that definitely nothing alike; by today’s meaning of “soul” and “life” they means two completely difference things; “soul” and “life” are not synonymous.

 IN THE KING JAMES VERSION NEHPHESH IS TRANSLATED